publiccodeyml/publiccode.yml/README.md

 As such, each update at the core and/or to a country-specific extension will be tagged as follows:

-> core:x.y.z/<cc>:a.b.c
+> core-x.y.z/cc-a.b.c

-where <cc> is the country code defined using one of the ISO 3166-1 alpha-2 codes.
+where cc is the country code defined in the `countryExtensionVersion` key.

 This versioning schema is fundamental in this project since the `publiccode.yml` file contains references to the core release in the